SAP/luigi/docs/user-settings.md

 - **type** object (optional)
 - **description** has objects of settings for the corresponding user group.
 `Key` of each setting object will be the key in the stored user settings with the corresponding value.
-Following attributes to define a setting objects are:
+The attributes to define a setting objects are:
 - **attributes**
   - **type** (mandatory) is a string and defines the data type of this setting.
 It could be `string`, `boolean` or `enum`.
 If data type `string` is defined, an input field will be rendered in the editor area.
 If this property is set to `boolean` a switcher will be rendered.
 If `enum` type is set it will be rendered a dropdown by default.
   It is possible to define the style how boolean and enum are generated, see `style` attribute.